 by Tammy Taylor~

 We have a wild hog problem here in NE Texas.
 Bad.
 So bad in fact that there’s no official ‘season’ for hunting them because they’re such an invasive, destructive nuisance.
 Their sheer numbers are astonishing.
 They come through like a cloud, leaving nothing but tilled ground & deep holes behind them.
 Terrible!
-So terrible that the game warden says you can hunt them at any time, day or night at any time, any season.
+So terrible that the game warden says you can hunt them at any time day or night, in any season.

 And everyone around here knows that nighttime driving can be hazardous for sure due to these little beasts.
 Good friends of ours totaled their car driving home from a high school football game one night when they hit a wild hog that was in the road.
 And not too long ago a young man flipped his truck and was killed when a cloud of wild hogs appeared in the middle of the 2-lane blacktop after dark.
 There’s just so many of them!

 Here’s a short 15-second video we took recently.
 RancherMan & I were enjoying our coffee when this group came running across our pasture by the house.
 WHEW!
 There’s lots of damage potential there!
 Each one is a highly-efficient rototiller causing untold damage to both pastures and equipment.

 Control Not As Easy As Most Folks Think

 Now many not familiar with the problem of destructive wild hogs in this area over-simplify the problem.
 They shrug & say “Invite your friends to come shoot them and your problem will be solved!”.
 I hear it time & time again.